boltops-tools/lono-docs/_docs/configsets.md

 title: Configsets
 ---

 Configsets are essentially configuration management.
-Use configsets to configure and update your EC2 instances automatically.
+You can use configsets to install and configure software on your EC2 instances automatically.
 Lono allows you to use configsets in a reusable way.

 ## Configuration Management Tool